 Cardiovascular Health Mission

-The Cardiovascular Health Mission is a $220 million research fund that will support a large program of work over 10 years to improve heart health and reduce stroke in Australia.
+The Cardiovascular Health Mission is a $220 million research fund that supports a large program of work to improve heart health and reduce stroke in Australia.

 The term 'cardiovascular disease' includes many different conditions affecting the heart and blood vessels.
 The most common and serious types of cardiovascular disease are:

 - coronary heart disease